Agilatech/lynxari-si1145-device/README.md

 _module_ is the name of the npm module.
 The module is expected to exist in this directory under the _node_modules_ directory.
 If the module is not strictly an npm module, it must still be found under the node_modules directory.

 _options_ is an object within the device config object which defines all other operational parameters.
 In general, any parameters may be defined in this options object, and most modules will have many several.
 The three which are a part of every Lynxari device are 'devicePoll', 'streamPeriod', and 'deltaPercent'.
-The si1145 options also can define the bus device file.
+The si1145 options also can define the bus number.
 Finally, all parameter values can have a range defined by specifying '<parameter>\_range'.

 ```
 "devicePoll":<period>